shugyosha89/s3-backup/README.md

 * `bucket`: Name of the bucket to upload to.
 Required.
 * `path_prefix`: Prefix to append to S3 keys when uploading files.
 Default: None.
 Optional.
 * `storage_class`: Storage class to use when uploading to S3.
 Default: `STANDARD`.
 Optional.
+* `aws_profile`: Name of the AWS profile to use when uploading to S3.
+Default: uses your default profile.
+Optional.

   Available values: `STANDARD`, `INTELLIGENT_TIERING`, `STANDARD_IA`, `ONEZONE_IA`, `GLACIER`, `DEEP_ARCHIVE`, `REDUCED_REDUNDANCY`.